Wild horse behaviour: what 20 years of research reveals about domestic horses.

 Feat.
 Bonny Mealand, Touching Wild

 Anna Louise and Bonny talk about what happens when you stop assuming you know horses and start watching what they actually care about.
-Listen/Watch here:
+Episode link here:

 Horses in Company by Lucy Rees